kwiksher/blog/Push_Part1.md

 * addionalData is a key/value pair of OneSignal message
 * isActive
     * true if app is in active foreground
-    * false if app is in backgroud or not running when a notification is received
+    * false if app is in background or not running when a notification is received

 ---
 #### init